lopezdsr/sql-query/sql-query.md

 Only using `select *...` returns an error, such as "Invalid CSV data type used: `struct< the nested JSON object you used >`.
 Use a valid data type for the CSV format."
 As a workaround for nested structures, specify the full nested column name(s) instead of the wildcard, for example, `select address.city from cos://...`
 For arrays, the Spark SQL explode() function can be applied in the query, for example, `select explode(address.city) from cos://...`
+- In case you receive a corrupted result, check if your source file is corrupted, or if the file format you selected is correct.
+- In order to further process CSV output with SQL Query, all values have to be contained within one line.
+The multi-line option is not supported and therefore must be manually changed.
+To remove new lines from multi-line column values, use the SQL function `regexp_replace`.
+For example, a CSV object `data` has an attribute `multi_line` containing values spanning multiple lines.
+To select a subset of rows based on a `condition` and store it on COS for further processing, a skeleton SQL statement looks like the following:

+	`SELECT regexp_replace(multi_line, '[\\r\\n]', ' ') as multi_line FROM data STORED AS CSV WHERE condition`

+- Ensure that each SQL query updating the composite object uses the same column select list, meaning that names of columns and sequence of columns have to be identical.
+Otherwise, composed objects become unreadable due to incompatible headers stored in each part of the object.
+- Ensure that all SQL statements, introducing new columns to a column selection list, add these columns to the end of the column list.
+If this is not the case, the structure of the object gets corrupted, causing unreadable objects, corrupted data, or unreliable results.